Navy leader retirement leaves legacy and highlights award-winning environmental program

 |0

-This work, Navy leader retirement leaves legacy and highlights award-winning environmental program [Image 3 of 3], by LTJG Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy leader retirement leaves legacy and highlights award-winning environmental program, by LTJG Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.